Laudarisd/Data-science-study/src/stat&maths/mean/README.md

     mean = sum of all numbers / number of numbers
 ```

 In Statistics, we can find out population mean and sample mean.
 Population mean is the mean of the entire population.
 Sample mean is the mean of a sample of data.
-Mean of both means is the mean of the entire population. but writing way is different.
+Both means is the mean of the entire population. but writing way is different.
 Populatyion mean can be written as:

 ```python
     mean = sum of all numbers / number of numbers